 Continuity Lock-Out: He doesn't have the long storylines that others do, but his show is probably one of the most character-based on the site and he's started being fond of call backs first set up from at least a year ago.
 He's also in plenty of cameo appearances, which usually tell you things about the character as well.
 This doesn't apply to the section of fans who watch just for a trashing of a movie.

 The Michael Bay rant in Pearl Harbor.
-A lot of people in the comment sections told him that soldiers really didn't have to learn to swim before WW 2 because they basically would have been screwed anyway, and that his point is pretty hollow because of this.
+A lot of people in the comment sections told him that soldiers really didn't have to learn to swim before WW2 because they would have been screwed anyway, and that his point is pretty hollow because of this.

 The Eight Crazy Nights review's introduction, with the Critic apologizing for the fact it was the only famous Hanukkah movie to represent the Jewish faith, despite the existance of other Hanukkah themed movies, like The Hebrew Hammer.